article

 self.assertEqual(set(serializer.errors), set(['size']))

-to float was previously tested but inputting a float to the serializer and converting it to a correct Decimal value in the model is not yet covered.
+Lastly, we ensure that inputting a float to the serializer correctly converts it to a Decimal value in the model:

 def test_float_data_correctly_saves_as_decimal(self):